ft-ruban/libft/MEMO.md

 ###about strdup.c
 - was complicated, need to look at it more often to learn the logic behind it, DO THE NORME AS WELL

+###about strtrim.c
+- fucking jesus never again (still have to do the norm) fun aside learned a lot by doing it